What we can learn about the Companions' versions from the San'aa manuscripts and ahadith

 The two primary sources for Muslim faith and practice are the Qur’an and the hadith.
 As we will continue to see, much of what we can know about the historical formation of the Qur’an itself comes from the hadith.
 Just today I was discussing a question from the Qur’an with a Muslim student using Facebook Messenger.
 The subject itself is not important, but we disagreed over the clear meaning of the verses addressing it in the Qur’an, which I thought were ambiguous.
 To shed more light on the matter the student turned to the hadith.
 He found two separate passages that supplement the Qur’anic position on this question.
 What’s more, the hadith are incredibly interesting because of how candid they are, among other reasons.
 This will become more apparent.
 Over the course of this paper—part 1 and subsequent ones—we are going to use the hadith to learn about the history of the Qur’an.
 They will tell us much of what the Qur’an does not tell us about itself.

 Returning to the narrative about Muhammad’s first encounter with the angel, the Qur’an records the revelatory content in Surah 96; you know, when the angel squeezes Muhammad and tells him, “Read”.
 Why is that not in Surah 1, or 2? you may ask, as I have.
 It’s a good question.
 The answer is, well, just because.
 There is no chronological order to the Qur’an; they simply come when they may.
 Also, the number of Surah’s will be part of our investigation.
 For example, in my review of the scholarly literature I have discovered that there are several versions of the Qur’an in circulation even today, and they are not

-**Also see this downloadable document: Scribal Changes in the Qur'an.
+*Also see this chart containing photographs of Scribal Changes in the Qur'an.